 Reason 3: Excel Closes Suddenly Due to an Unexpected Crash

 Computer functions break down if they shut down suddenly.
-Sometimes it might happen for some reason and the hyperlinks could not connect properly to the excel file.
-And after opening the computer again the links might not work and shows an error “Cannot open the specified file”.
-It is the most usual reason that hyperlinks can not be opened.
+Sometimes it might happen for some reason and the hyperlinks could not connect properly to the Excel file.
+After opening the computer again the links might not work and show an error “Cannot open the specified file”.
+It is the most common reason that hyperlinks can not be opened.

-To fix this most common reason for hyperlink error, follow the steps below.
+To fix this most common reason for hyperlink errors, follow the steps below.

 - In the beginning, open Microsoft Excel.
 Then, go to the File tab on the ribbon.

 - Now, go to Advanced and click on the Web Options under General.

 - Now we can view that the Web Options dialog box will open up.

 - After that, go to Files and uncheck the box “Update links on save”.

 - Then, click on the OK button to save the changes.

 This will solve the sudden shutdown problem.